PrAndrian/selectmenu-cmp/README.md

 ## Prerequisites
 To use the SelectMenu component in your React application, you need:

+   1. To have node
    ```bash
    Node : ^16.15.1
    ```
+    2. TO have install tailwindcss : https://tailwindcss.com/docs/installation/framework-guides
 ## Installation

 To use the SelectMenu component in your React application, follow these steps: